ncatlab/nlab-content/pages/7/0/8/5/5807/content.md

 ## References

 * Colin C. Adams  p.
-152 of: *The Knot Book -- An elementary Introduction to the Mathematical Theory of Knots*,  W. H. Freedman and Co.
+152 & pp. 185 of: *The Knot Book -- An elementary Introduction to the Mathematical Theory of Knots*,  W. H. Freedman and Co.
 (1994) &lbrack;[ISBN:978-0-8218-3678-1](https://bookstore.ams.org/KNOT)&rbrack;

 * {#Ohtsuki01} [[Tomotada Ohtsuki]], p.
 523 in: *Quantum Invariants -- A Study of Knots, 3-Manifolds, and Their Sets*, World Scientific (2001) &lbrack;[doi:10.1142/4746](https://doi.org/10.1142/4746)&rbrack;